stelar-eu/walkthroughs/Scenario 5 - Extracting LAI Timeseries from Sentinel-2 imagery/readme.md

 # Narrative
 *Sentinel-2's twin polar-orbiting satellites deliver 10-60m multispectral imagery every five days, capturing 13 spectral bands from visible to shortwave infrared.
-Among other the sensors record
+Among other the sensors record bands that can be used to estimate the Leaf Area Index (LAI) of crops, which is a key indicator of crop health and productivity.
+In this scenario, we will extract LAI timeseries from Sentinel-2 imagery.*

 # Scenario Overview

-In the following scenario, we will utilize the **Field Segmentation** tool to segment crop fields in northern Austria using Sentinel-2 imagery.
+In the following scenario, we will utilize the **Timeseries Extraction** tool to scan imagery of the 33UVP tile, from northern Austria, and extract the Leaf Area Index (LAI) timeseries from Sentinel-2 imagery.
+The tool will produce pixel-level LAI timeseries data, which can be used for various agricultural applications such as crop health monitoring and yield prediction.

 ### Involved Tools from STELAR Toolkit

--  <a class="btn btn-outline-primary" href="/stelar/console/v1/tool/field-segmentation" target="_blank">Field Segmentation</a> - A tool that segments crop fields over Sentinel-2 imagery.
-It outputs field polygons, which can be used for various agricultural applications such as crop classification and yield prediction.
+-  <a class="btn btn-outline-primary" href="/stelar/console/v1/tool/ts-extract" target="_blank">TS-Extract</a> - A tool used for extracting timeseries data from satellite imagery.
+It can process Sentinel-2 single-band imagery to extract various indices, including the Leaf Area Index (LAI) Pixel and Field Level Timeseries.

 ### Involed Features from STELAR KLMS Platform
 1. **Data Catalog**: Browse and select datasets relevant to food safety incidents.